 The connection between capitalism and democracy is far from automatic.
 Repressive regimes do not willingly abdicate power and are often abetted by business interests, both foreign and domestic, particularly in countries where resources such as oil and diamonds are at stake.
-Perhaps today's greatest threat to freedom comes from an unholy alliance between government and business, such as in Fujimori's Peru, Mugabe's Zimbabwe, Mahatir's Malaysia, and the oligarchs' Russia, where the appearances of democratic process are often observed but state powers are diverted to benefit private interests.
+Perhaps today’s greatest threat to freedom comes from an unholy alliance between government and business, such as in Peru under President Alberto Fujimori, Zimbabwe under President Robert Mugabe, Malaysia under Prime Minister Mahathir bin Mohamad, and Russia under the oligarchs.
+In these cases, the appearances of a democratic process are often observed, but state powers are diverted to benefit private interests.

-Capitalism creates wealth but cannot be relied upon to assure freedom, democracy and the rule of law.
+Capitalism creates wealth but cannot be relied upon to assure freedom, democracy, and the rule of law.
 Business is motivated by profit; it is not designed to safeguard universal principles.
-Even the preservation of the market itself requires more than self-interest: market participants compete to win, and if they could, would eliminate competition.
-So freedom, democracy and the rule of law cannot be left to the care of market forces; we need institutional safeguards.
+Even the preservation of the market itself requires more than self-interest: market participants compete to win, and if they could, they would eliminate competition.
+So, freedom, democracy, and the rule of law cannot be left to the care of market forces; we need institutional safeguards.

 Project Syndicate celebrates its 25th anniversary with PS 25, a collection of our hardest-hitting commentaries so far.

 To continue reading, log in or register now.